 Drinking Water is Distributed by Elevation Levels

 The water in the distribution system is pumped from two treatment plants to customers in elevations ranging from 0 to 410 feet.
 Based on this range of elevation, we created 9 distinct service zones to deliver water most efficiently throughout the District.
-The water pressure at the ground level of buildings most often varies from 30 psi to more than 90 psi.
+DC Water is committed to maintain system pressures to ensure the network water pressure does not drop below the EPA standard of 20 pounds per square inch (psi) during normal operations, including fire flow.

 Low Service Area